XiaoMi/themis/readme.md

 3. For tables which needs themis, create a family named 'L' to save the persistent locks with 'IN_MEMORY' set to 'true'.

 ### depends themis-client
+add the following dependency to pom of project which needs cross-row transactions.
     \<dependency\>
     \<groupId\>com.xiaomi.infra\</groupId\>
     \<artifactId\>percolator-client\</artifactId\>